Kathryn Bennett, MD, MBA, Chief Medical Information Officer, John Muir Health

 Elizabeth Bigham, VP, Health IT Strategy, WellPoint

-Elizabeth Bigham has recently been named as the Vice President of Health IT Strategy for WellPoint.
+Elizabeth Bigham is the Vice President of Health IT Strategy for WellPoint.
 She is leading the development of a strategy to leverage the vast amounts of clinical and administrative patient data available in the healthcare ecosystem to create new insights that drive better health care outcomes for the members of WellPoint’s affiliated health plans.
-Elizabeth is driving solutions to advance WellPoint’s provider relationships and enhance member experience.
-Elizabeth’s team is also supporting multiple enterprise-wide, multi-year strategic initiatives such as the implementation of a new clinical integration platform and the ICD-10 implementation.
+Elizabeth leads several enterprise-wide, multi-year strategic initiatives developing our IBM Watson-enabled solutions.
+These solutions have the objective to improve the quality of care for our members through increased adherence to evidence based medicine as well as advance WellPoint’s provider relationships.

 Prior to this role, Elizabeth served WellPoint as Vice President Care Management Integrated Solutions where she led shared services for more than 5,500 clinical and non-clinical operations associates.
 In addition to leading strategic planning, she managed the prioritization and delivery of numerous complex initiatives.
-Her teams provide production support for four medical management systems and are responsible for Utilization Management regulatory compliance and correspondence.
+She was also responsible for production support for four medical management systems and for Utilization Management regulatory compliance and correspondence.
 Elizabeth led the strategy and delivery of care management outsourcing, including design and launch of a WellPoint subsidiary to sell and deliver outsourcing services for the external market.

-Elizabeth joins WellPoint after a fifteen year tenure with the global consulting firm Accenture where she worked extensively in care management designing and building integrated care management systems, re-designing care management processes, and implementing new products and services in the United States, England and Canada.
+Elizabeth joined WellPoint after fifteen year tenure with the global consulting firm Accenture where she worked extensively in care management designing and building integrated care management systems, re-designing care management processes, and implementing new products and services in the United States, England and Canada.

 James Brady, PhD, MEd, CISSP, CISM, CRISC, CHP, PMP, CPHIMS, FHIMSS, Area CIO, Kaiser Permanente Orange County